kai-niemi/pestcontrol/README.md

 Pest Control consists of two parts:

-- A web app for the visuals, with a REST API for automation.
+- A web app for visuals with a REST API for automation.
-- Bash scripts for simple installation and management of local CockroachDB clusters.

-The web app adapts to the logged in cluster type that can be either CockroachDB Cloud or a self-hosted cluster.

-The bash scripts are used for local deployments only and manage local cluster nodes, haproxy, toxiproxy and launching the web app.

-Overall it uses the Cockroach Cloud API, Cluster API, bash scripts, JDBC for the built-in workloads and HTTP to interact with Toxiproxy.
+- A spring shell script for managing clusters via bash scripts.

 # Terms of Use